archerImagine/6.00SC/Lec_13/ReadMe.md

 In a Stochastic process, two events are independent, if the outcome of one event has no influence on the outcome of the other.

+Consider one more example, which we do with a Coin.
+So on a coin flip, what are the maximum number of output we can get.
+It is `2`, heads or tails.
+So If we flip the coin for 10 times, the total different sequence of `1` and `0` it will create is `2^10`.

+So in the flipping of coin for 10 times, both 10 times `0` and `1` is equally likely to happen.

+What is the probability of getting all `1`, is `1/2^10`.

+Probability = what fraction of the possible results have the property we are testing for.

 [PyLab](matplotlib.sourceforge.net)
 ## Reference ##
 ### Links ###